A Simple and Approximately Optimal Mechanism for an Additive Buyer: Introduction

 \section{Introduction}

-A monopolist seller has a collection of $n$ items to sell.
-How should he sell the items to maximize revenue given that the buyers are strategic?
-When there is only a single item for sale, and a single buyer with value drawn from a distribution $F$, Myerson \cite{myerson-81} shows that the optimal sale protocol is straightforward: the seller should post a fixed take-it-or-leave-it price $p$ chosen to maximize $p(1-F(p))$, the expected revenue.
-The optimality of this simple auction format extends to the case of multiple buyers, as well.\footnote{This assumes regularity of the value distributions and that the buyers' values are drawn independently. } Despite the simplicity of the single-item case, extending this solution to handle multiple items remains the primary open challenge in mechanism design.
-While recent work in the computer science literature has made progress on this front~\cite{AlaeiFHH13, AlaeiFHHM12,BhalgatGM13, BhattacharyaGGM10, CaiDW12, CaiDW12b, CaiDW13, ChawlaHMS10, DaskalakisDT13, HartNisan12, KleinbergW12}, it is still the case that very little is known about optimal multi-item auctions, and what \emph{is} known lacks the simplicity of Myerson's single-item auction.
+A monopolist seller has a collection of $n$ different items to sell and is facing a single buyer.
+How should he\footnote{Throughout this paper we shall refer to the seller as `he/him' and the buyer as `she/her.'} sell the items to maximize revenue given that the buyer's valuation is private and the buyer acts strategically?
+When there is only a single item, and a single buyer with private value drawn from a known distribution $F$, seminal work of Myerson \cite{Myerson81} shows that the optimal sale protocol is straightforward: simply post a take-it-or-leave-it price $p$, chosen to maximize the expected revenue, $p\cdot(1-F(p))$.
+This simple deterministic mechanism is optimal among all protocols, including interactive and randomized ones.
+Myerson's elegant theory extends to single-item auctions with multiple buyers, and further generalizes to all ``single-dimensional'' domains.\footnote{Note that results for a single buyer also hold when there are many buyers but there are no supply constraints.
+In particular, they hold for digital goods (like software and music) that can be duplicated essentially for free.}